docdiesel/esp32-sml-reader-Che/README.md

 # esp32-sml-reader-Che

+## TL;DR
 Code for letting an ESP32 read sml data from a smart meter via its IR interface.

+## About
+I wrote this little hack because I didn't want to wire up my raspberry down the cellar and to the smartmeter - besides, there was a smartmeter but no power supply, so I had to use a powerbank which the raspi would drain within short time.

+Thus now an ESP32 is reading the data and writes it to an InfluxDB (Cloud) and to a Volkszaehler instance (raspberry at home).

 ## License
 This code is released under the MIT license.
 See license.txt.